slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "I don't believe in hierarchical relationships.
 I don't want to be above anybody and I don't want to be below anybody.
 If I can't treat someone like a peer and if they can't treat me like a peer, I just don't want to interact with them."
 -- Naval Ravikant*

+> *"When you are on the bottom you can’t afford to look like you belong there."
+-- Mike Downey*

+> *"When the mouse laughs at the cat there is a hole nearby." (...)
+"The sun doesn't forget a village just because it is small."
+-- Proverbs*